ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-Over the years, more than one [IOCCC judge](../judges.html) has been known to **bribe** another IOCCC [judge](../judges.html) into voting for a winning entry by offering a bit of high quality chocolate, or other fun item.
+Over the years, more than one [IOCCC judge](../judges.html) has been known to **bribe** another [IOCCC judge](../judges.html) into voting for a winning submissions by offering a bit of high quality chocolate, or other fun item.
 </p>